jbassie/Data_modelling_with_postgress/README.md

 ## How to run the scripts

-Once the postgre `studentdb` database and `student` user are created, run the scripts in the following order :
+Once the postgres `studentdb` database and `student` user are created, run the scripts in the following order :
 > 1. run `create_tables.py` in the terminal in order to create the database `sparkifydb` if it does not exists, and drop/create the tables.
 This script is run once.
 > 2. run `etl.py` in the terminal in order to load JSON files and insert data into tables.
 > 3. run the jupyter notebook `test.ipynb` in order to control the correct data insertion.